-- Compliance with statutory requirements relating to environmental management and public safety - Consistent with Sunshine Coast Council corporate policies, strategies and plans - Sets the direction for the effective management and future use of the environmental reserves, including conservation, education, research and eco-recreation. - Consolidate the planning context and broad range of issues relating to environmental reserve into a single document - Applies to all council managed Environmental Reserves. - Reserve statistics reflect a point in time when this plan was written, providing a baseline for a two, five and ten year plan review.
+- compliance with statutory requirements relating to environmental management and public safety - consistency with council's corporate policies, strategies and plans - setting the direction for the effective management and future use of the Environmental Reserves, including conservation, education, research and eco-recreation - consolidation of the planning context and broad range of issues relating to Environmental Reserves into a single document - application to all council managed Environmental Reserves. - providing a baseline for a two, five and ten-year plan review and preserving statistics to reflect a point in time when this plan was written.

-Policy and Legislation
+Policy and legislation